drfrostongithub/save-the-icecaps/README.md

 - The user would discouraged by the optional info that they need to fill, (Hence by default it's hidden, and only used if the user want's to fill it)
 - And accept and terms use checkbox shouldn't be used according to GDPR-EU Compliance **("GDPR requires that organizations implement a consent system that must be completely unambiguous and requires a clear opt-in.
 The use of pre-selected opt-in boxes has been specifically banned, and there need to be consent options for the processing of personal data in different ways.")**
 - By document, it design to 'force' the user with 'guilt-tripping text', donation shouldn't be manipulated using these means, we can use more subtle way to point our idea with a good conduct.
 (I change to a better wording).(None of it I saw are ethical with GDPR Guide I read so far!)
 - Also it's kinda questionable when Save The Icecaps Inc! trying to save the polar ice (global warming issue), by giving newsletter via post (?).(Kinda Counterproductive on what they should do).
-I personally would avoid this kind of companies, because it will create a legal dispute soon or later.
+I personally would avoid this kind of companies, because it will create a legal issue soon or later.

 ## The test itself